by Jason Osiason

 OTHER PEOPLE’S CHILDREN: The film tells the story of a teacher named Rachel, played by Virginie Efira (outstanding) of Benedetta fame, who began dating a man with a young daughter, and the story details the roller coaster of emotions such an experience brings forth.
 It’s an almost beat-for-beat pre-menopausal spiritual successor to The Worst Person in the World to the point they share the same Art Garfunkel closing sequence song.
 Still, regardless of striking familiarity and not being as emotionally crushing as Trier’s Masterwork and the similar despairing plot turns, it takes, it feels like a truly authentic and moving piece of filmmaking.
 Also of note with two scenes, Frederick Wiseman as a French gynecologist Frederick Wiseman stands out and will rival David Lynch as the director cameo of 2022.
 [B+]

 WEIRD: THE AL YANKOVIC STORY: The serial definition of a dumb-smart musical biopic in the not-so-true life story of Weird Al Yankovic.
-The outrageously and transgressively crude insanity will make all die-hard Al Yankovic home happy.
-At times the film surpasses the comedic strengths of Walk Hard, which will be the frequent point of biopic parody comparison, but its concentrated ridiculousness rings more David Wain-verse.
-It couldn’t feel more like an adaptation of a Funny or Die short and predictably outlasts its welcome despite a committed performance from Daniel Radcliffe.
-Sadly as you can get lost in its silliness and fun, it’s a one-joke movie that cannot sustain itself plot-wise.
-[C]
+Its outrageous and transgressively crude insanity will make all die-hard Al Yankovic happy and welcome fresh minds along for the ride.
+At times when the film explores Yankvic’s upbringing and his early claims to fame, it momentarily surpasses the comedic strengths of Walk Hard, which will be the frequent point of biopic parody comparison.
+Though, its concentrated ridiculousness ends up ringing more to the tune of the zany volatility of a David Wain picture as it struggles to find a structural rhythm.
+Despite the early fun and being riddled with inspired cameos of celebrities portraying other renowned celebrities, it predictably outlasted its welcome.
+Despite a committed performance from Daniel Radcliffe, it couldn’t feel more like an adaptation of a Funny or Die short.
+I found myself anxiously tuning out during the film’s final twenty minutes.
+While I enjoyed being immersed in its initial silliness and fun, it felt like a one-joke movie that cannot sustain itself plot-wise as an entire feature-length movie.
+[C+]

-I LIKE MOVIES: Through the eyes of a socially awkward and self-proclaimed cinephile teen, Lawrence takes us through the 90s nostalgia of video store culture.
-The film does an outstanding job explaining how these individuals most likely do not live out the idealistic lives they see in the movies.
+I LIKE MOVIES: Through the eyes of a socially awkward and self-proclaimed cinephile teen, Lawrence (in a breakout performance by Isaiah Lehtinen) takes us through the 90s nostalgia of video store culture.
+Filled with plenty of wit and poignancy, the film does an outstanding job explaining how these individuals most likely do not live out the idealistic lives they see in the movies.
+It movingly explores what shapes our identity in the feat of fear and loneliness while each new life obstacle interrupts our envisioned path.
+Lawrence imagines himself becoming the next great filmmaker and moving to America.
+Still, his self-absorption and stubborn attitude at such a young and formative age become his biggest obstacle as his friendships become tainted, his aspired college plans change, and his new job at the local video store is suddenly in jeopardy.
 What separates I Like Movies from another coming of age is how director Chandler Levack allows her protagonist to grow from the consequences of their actions and does so while paying homage to the great movies of the past.
-It’s a well-crafted, personal, surprisingly stylized, and promising debut.
+Chandler could’ve made a movie about her different story but gendered flipped and approached it instead with a semi-autobiographical it to assist in avoiding any of the indulgent tendencies most traditional biopics have.
+It’s an overall well-crafted, personal, surprisingly stylized, and auspicious directorial debut.
 [B]

 WOMEN TALKING: This story of raw courage and resilience in the wake of societal horrors by Sarah Polley is also her first film since the stunning documentary Stories We Tell.
 After sexual assaults committed by the colony’s men come to light, the women from an isolated religious settlement decide the pros and cons of leaving their no-longer safe home.
 My main issue with this relatively good-natured film is its visual approach which rings hollow and leaves me unconnected to the story and the many characters that live inside.
 Due to this, the deep conversations feel scaled back, and the desaturated aesthetic somewhat undercuts the impact of their impactful words.
 I also had trouble connecting to the many thinly drawn-out characters as we’re just thrown right into the heat of the discussion, making it hard to have a single performance that fully resonated.
 Still, as the film’s pseudo-lead and pack leader, Jessie Buckley does her best shot in the film’s most impactful role, and it’s also a very commanding turn.
 [C]